Velaha/Scala/week_2/07_ADT/README.md

-# Algebric Data Type
+# ADT - Algebraic Data Type

 ## Purpose

+Discover Algebraic Data Type (ADT).

+ADT is a mecanism that allows to extend the type system in a structured manner.
-Here, we will talk about Algebric Data Type (ADT).
-This approch allows embrace the type system and make our code base more robust
+It helps to make our code base more robust
-In this exercise, you will explore the flavor how construct a robust base code based

-## Todo :
+## Instructions

 ### 1) Make thing more formal

-You will retrieve our case class `Browser` in package
+In package `com.td.scala.adt._1`, go to the case class `Browser`

-    com.td.scala.adt._1

-From type system point of view, two attributes of this case class ask to be defined with a specific type.

-both attribute sare :
-    - Kind
-    - Platform

-In each case, we have a limited number a possible value.
+The attributes `Kind` and `Platform` have limited number a possible values.

-Make that two attributes have their specific type.
+Let's define better types for them!

-kind will has following values :
+`Kind` has following values:
 - Firefox
 - Chrome
 - IE
 - Opera
 - Safari

-Platform will has following values
+`Platform` has following values:
 - Windows
 - Linux
 - MacOs

+> Create the possible values for the two attributes

+Additionnally,
-Types that you will declare must closed et they mustn't be extended outside of their context.
+- the types should be _closed_ (cannot be extended outside of their context).
-Requirements : organise those types by modules :

-    - types.kind
-    - types.platform
+- the types should be placed respectively in `types.kind` and `types.platform` modules

-tips : module == object nested
+*Tip: module == object nested*

 ### 2) Release new version

-You will retrieve our case class `Browser` in package
+In package `com.td.scala.adt._2`, go to the case class `Browser`

-    com.td.scala.adt._2

-with the type system enhanced by Kind and Platform.
+The type system enhanced by Kind and Platform as expected from previous task.

-In this exercise, you have to implement `releaseVersion` method holded by the `utils.ReleaseManager`
+> Implement `releaseVersion` method holded by the `utils.ReleaseManager`

-tips : This implementation must based on the case class characteristics
+*Tip: This implementation must based on the _case class_ characteristics*

 Check that the new release of the browser is not equals to old one

 ### 3) Destructure your case class

-Move to the following package

-    com.td.scala.adt._3

-In the package you will find the following object `utils.DB` DB provides one method which require a predicate as parameter.
+In the package `com.td.scala.adt._3`, there is an object `utils.DB`.

+DB provides one method that requires a predicate as parameter.

 Your job here is to implement several predicates according the following specifications.